So you’ve developed the next world-changing app? Right on.

 Paid app store ads put your app right where a huge audience of potential users may be looking for it — conveniently at the top of search results.

-Trello runs an app store ad when you search for “to do list” in the App Store.
-Just pick a keyword and pay per click.
+For example, Trello runs an app store ad when you search for “to do list” in the App Store.
+As one of your mobile app marketing best practices, just pick a keyword relevant to your product and pay per click.

 Now that you have a solid press kit, regularly publish press releases to let the public know what they can expect from your business and that you’re working hard on new features.